How to Relieve a Bladder Infection with 5 Natural Remedies

-Have you been diagnosed with bladder infections and want to know what you can take at home, as a supplement to the treatment prescribed by your doctor, to get better?
+Have you been diagnosed with a bladder infection and want to know how to supplement the treatment prescribed by your doctor, to get better?
 In that case, read on to find out what we’re going to tell you below.

-In addition, bad hygiene can cause these microbes to appear.
-Also, they can originate from using wet or tight-fitting underwear and even unprotected sex.
+In addition, bad hygiene can also create the perfect setting for this bacteria.
+Furthermore, it can originate from using wet or tight-fitting underwear and even from unprotected sex.

 According to Dr. Talha H. Imam: “Cystitis is common among women, particularly during the fertile period.
 There are several reasons why women are prone, the most notable being the short length of the urethra and the proximity of the urethra to the vagina and anus, where bacteria are usually located.”